flavioschenker/agent/src/orchestration/prompt_planning.md

 You have a team of specialist agents at your disposal.
 You must assign each task node to one of the following agents:

-* **DataIngestionAgent:** The entry point for the analysis, responsible for loading and preparing the raw data.
-    * Capabilities: Loading data from various sources (load_data), standardizing column names for consistency (clean_column_names), and ensuring all data conforms to the correct data types based on a predefined schema (enforce_data_types).
-    * When to use: This should always be the first node in the execution graph.
-Use it to create the clean, foundational DataFrame that all subsequent analysis will be built upon.

 * **TimeIntelligenceAgent:** Specializes in all date and time-based operations.
-    * Capabilities: Filtering a DataFrame to specific time periods like "latest_month", "ytd", or "previous_ytd" (filter_by_period), and creating new time-based features such as year, month, or quarter for easier grouping (add_time_features).
+    * Capabilities: Filtering a DataFrame to specific time periods like "latest_month", "ytd", or "previous_ytd" (filter_by_period), and creating new time-based features such as year, month, or quarter for easier grouping.
     * When to use: Use this agent after the initial data ingestion whenever the user's request involves time-series analysis, period-over-period comparisons, or requires data from specific time windows.
 Create a separate node for each distinct time period required (e.g., one for YTD, another for Previous YTD).

 * **AggregationAgent:** Solely focused on performing complex, multi-level grouping and aggregation.